Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Threats to Validity

 \subsection{External Validity}

 External validity concerns the extent to which our findings generalize to other contexts beyond the studied sample.

 A primary consideration is our reliance on the PeaTMOSS dataset, which includes OSS projects created up until July 2023, with our analysis based on the February 2024 snapshot.
 The dataset predominantly uses PTMs from Hugging Face and PyTorch Hub.
-While these hubs represent the largest open repositories of PTMs at the time, they do not fully capture the reuse of other important families of models distributed via commercial APIs (\eg OpenAI, Anthropic) and specialized model registries (\eg NVIDIA NGC).
+While these hubs represent the largest open repositories of PTMs at the time, they do not fully capture the reuse of other important families of models distributed via commercial APIs (e.g., OpenAI, Anthropic) and specialized model registries (e.g., NVIDIA NGC).
 In particular, our data set underrepresents PTMs that are distributed through closed, commercial, or restricted access registries, which may follow different reuse practices than the open source hubs captured in PeaTMOSS.

 We chose PeaTMOSS because it provides a curated, large-scale, and publicly accessible dataset, enabling reproducible analysis.
 Since PTM technology and usage patterns evolve rapidly—with advances in architecture, training methods, and dependency practices—our findings may become outdated.

 However, because our study focuses on general patterns of PTM reuse, it is not domain-specific and captures design principles applicable across diverse software projects, making the results broadly generalizable.
 Future studies should revisit these trends over time and extend the analysis to newer projects, additional domains, and different stages of software development to assess stability and generality.